smeubank/personal-website/README.md

 Once you have everything served up for your visitors, you don't want to have to start from scratch everytime when maintaining your code and putting in S3.
 At least I am too lazy for that.
 So what should you do?
 Set up a build pipeline.
 This one is very simple.
 And I will describe as above with the architecture.

 * GitHub - version control provider using Git, this is not the only Git provider, AWS also has some service
-* [AWS CodePipeline:](https://docs.aws.amazon.com/codepipeline/latest/userguide/tutorials-s3deploy.html) This takes care that whenever the main branch of this repo is changed, a webook will trigger the build to collect the code, then deploy it to S3 and finally to solve the issue with CloudFront data cache and TTL (time to live), triggers a Lambda function which will "invalidate"
+* [AWS CodePipeline:](https://docs.aws.amazon.com/codepipeline/latest/userguide/tutorials-s3deploy.html) Jenkins is an industry standard example, this takes care that whenever the main branch of this repo is changed, a webook will trigger the build to collect the code, then deploy it to S3 and finally to solve the issue with CloudFront data cache and TTL (time to live), triggers a Lambda function which will "invalidate"
 * [AWS Lambda:](https://medium.com/@yagonobre/automatically-invalidate-cloudfront-cache-for-site-hosted-on-s3-3c7818099868) - serverless code, massively simplifies running code on the internet to big or small tasks, in this case just making sure visitors always see the latest version of the web content, and setting the build job to "completed"
 ** [This lambda function](https://github.com/smeubank/invalidate-cache-lambda) is also set up so that it can be automatically deployed upon change